peachbastard/the-beastlands/src/site/notes/Recaps/2023-09-08 Buckle Up, Creampuff.md

 - The creature turns around and starts returning from where it appeared
 - Oz and Lysanderoth readily give chase; while Mabel and Hymn are more reluctant
 - Oz tells them all to run away and to get the fuck out of here, but the party remains together in pursuit
-- Hymn asks Oz if she's scared; and Oz says, "bite me"
+- Hymn asks Oz if she's scared; and Oz says, "Bite me"
 	- Hymn grabs Oz by the lapels of her jacket, pulls her in, bites her neck, and casts Vampiric Touch
 	- They drain a good amount of hitpoints from Oz and proclaim themselves the better vampire
 	- Oz says they'll be the better vampire once they've actually killed someone
 - The party follows the creature to a central chamber with strange metal humanoid constructs with gems embedded in them and conducts some kind of ceremony
 - The upper half of the creature's body suddenly explodes
 - The half-orc from the bar comes into view and says, "Where do you get off copying Janken's [[Lore/D.E.D.\|D.E.D.]] group like that?" saying that his is the only one with a blue tiefling and a firbolg
-	- Hymn says Janken may be their dead, but he says he doesn't see a resemblance beyond being blue tieflings
+	- Hymn says Janken may be their dad, but he says he doesn't see a resemblance beyond being blue tieflings
 - Session ends as the party takes in the new arrival